 At ModPod Podiatry, we frequently see patients who have been struggling with persistent discomfort in the heel, often misdiagnosed for months.
-Recognising when heel pain is nerve-related can make all the difference in achieving long-term relief.
+Our Sydney podiatry clinics — in Dee Why, Mosman, Rose Bay, North Ryde, and the CBD — specialise in identifying and treating nerve-related heel pain with a comprehensive, personalised approach.

 What is the Medial Calcaneal Nerve?